ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 This article outlines different approaches, their pros and cons, and gives reference implementations using Postgres and TypeScript.

-Different projects require different degree of isolation.
+Different projects require different degrees of isolation.
 The Row Level Security approach strikes an interesting balance between security and operational overhead.

 ### Why?

 The goal of data isolation is to minimize the risk of data leakage.
 This includes both the case of an attacker gaining (partial) access and plain bugs that don't apply permission filtering correctly.

-Many projects start out using explicit WHERE clauses in queries for filtering data, but as the application grows this gets unmaintainable and has security vulnerabilities.
+Many projects start out using explicit WHERE clauses in queries for filtering data, but as the application grows, this becomes unmaintainable and has security vulnerabilities.

 Enterprise accounts (tenants) require strict data isolation.
-As engineers we need to find the right balance between security and operational overhead.
+As engineers, we need to find the right balance between security and operational overhead.

 ### How?

-We will cover these methods of data isolation per tenant.
+We will cover these methods of data isolation.
 Ordered from less strict to more strict (and less operational overhead to more).

 1. **Explicit WHERE clauses**
-3. **Reusable WITH queries**
+2. **Reusable WITH queries**
-2. **Temporary VIEWs**
+3. **Temporary VIEWs**
 4. **Row Level Security**
 5. **Schema separation**
 6. **Logical database separation**
 7. **Physical database instance separation**

 Approach 1 is very basic and gives no real guarantees.
 Approaches 2-3 can give ok security guarantees if used correctly in application code.
 Approach 4 gives strict data isolation guarantees with minimal operational overhead.
-Approaches 5-7 gives deep isolation and by using separate database users can limit the blast radius if an attacker gets in, but comes with larger operational overhead.
+Approaches 5-7 give deep isolation and by using separate database users can limit the blast radius if an attacker gets in, but comes with larger operational overhead.

 ## Understanding the differences

-The essential use case is captured by these tables.
-Keep them in mind as we go through the different approaches and mentally add any role based access control (RBAC) requirements.
+These tables capture the essential use case.
+Keep them in mind as we review the different approaches.
+Adding additional role-based access control (RBAC) requirements is left as an exercise for the reader.

 ```sql
 CREATE TABLE users (